FedComLoc: Communication-Efficient Distributed Training of Sparse and Quantized Models: Related Work

 \subsection{Local Training}

 The evolution of LT in FL has been profound and continuous, transitioning through five distinct generations, each marked by considerable advancements from empirical discoveries to reductions in communication complexity.
 The pioneering \algname{FedAvg} algorithm \citep{FL2017-AISTATS} represents the first generation of LT techniques, primarily focusing on empirical evidence and practical applications \citep{Povey2015, SparkNet2016, FL2017-AISTATS}.
-The second generation of LT methods consists in solving (\ref{eq:ERM}) based on homogeneity assumptions such as bounded gradients\footnote{ There exists $c \in \R$ s.t.~${\norm{\nabla f_i(x)}} \leq c$ for $1 \leq i \leq d$.} \citep{Li-local-bounded-grad-norms--ICLR2020} or limited gradient diversity\footnote{ There exists $c \in \R$ s.t.~$\avein \sqn{\nabla f_i(x)} \leq c\sqn{\nabla f(x)}$.} \citep{LocalDescent2019}.
-However, the practicality of such assumptions in real-world FL scenarios is debatable and often not viable~\citep{FL-big, FieldGuide2021}.